Tehran Metro

-On all days of the week, the Metro service runs from approximately 05:30 to 23:00.
+On all days of the week, the Metro service runs from 04:30 to 22:00.

 The line uses standard gauge and is mostly underground.
-Ticket price is 3,500 Iranian Toman for each journey (about US$0.05), regardless of the distance traveled, but using prepaid tickets costs much less.
+Ticket price is 5,300 Iranian Toman for each journey (about US$0.05), regardless of the distance traveled, but using prepaid tickets costs much less.
 Seniors may travel for free on the metro.
 On all Tehran metro trains the first and half of the second carriages from each end are reserved for women.
 Women can still ride other cars freely.

 History

-Initial plans for the metro system were laid in late 1960s but could not be executed until 1982 due to socio-political issues such as the Iranian Revolution and the Iran-Iraq war.
-In 1970 the Plan and Budget Organization and the Municipality of Tehran announced an international tender for construction of a metro in Tehran.
+Initial plans for the metro system were laid in late 1960s but could not be executed until 1982 because of socio-political issues such as the Iranian Revolution and the Iran–Iraq War.
+In 1970, the Plan and Budget Organization and the Municipality of Tehran announced an international tender for construction of a metro in Tehran.
 The French company SOFRETU, affiliated with the state-owned Paris transportation authority RATP, won the tender and in the same year began to conduct preliminary studies on the project.
-In 1974 a final report with a so-called "street-metro" proposal was tendered.
+In 1974, a final report with a so-called "street-metro" proposal was tendered.
 The street-metro system recommended a road network with a loop express way in the central area and two highways for new urban areas and an 8-line metro network which were complemented by bus network and taxi services.
 Geological surveys commenced in 1976.
-In 1978 construction on the line was started in northern Tehran by the French company, however this development was short-lived with the advent of the Iranian Revolution and Iran–Iraq War in 1979 and 1980 respectively.
+In 1978, construction on the line was started in northern Tehran by the French company, however this development was short-lived with the advent of the Iranian Revolution and Iran–Iraq War in 1979 and 1980 respectively.
 SOFRETU ceased operations in Iran in December 1980.
-On March 3, 1982, the Iranian Cabinet ministers formally announced the stop of Tehran Metro operations by the French company.
+On 3 March 1982, the Iranian Cabinet ministers formally announced the stop of Tehran Metro operations by the French company.

-In 1985, the "Tehran Metro Execution Plan" was re-approved by the Majles, the Iranian Parliament, on the basis of legal project of "Amendment of Law of Establishment of Tehran Urban and suburban Railway Company" which had been founded on Farvardin 1364 (April 1985).
+In 1985, the "Tehran Metro Execution Plan" was re-approved by the Majiles, the Iranian Parliament, on the basis of legal project of "Amendment of Law of Establishment of Tehran Urban and suburban Railway Company" which had been founded on Farvardin 1364 (April 1985).
 This was a literal continuation of exactly the same project that had been laid out before the revolution.
-Work proceeded slowly due to the continuing Iran–Iraq War and often ground to a halt.
+Work proceeded slowly because of the continuing Iran–Iraq War and often ground to a halt.
 By the summer of 1985, urban pressure from the rapidly urbanising population, and lack of developed public transport system prompted the work to be resumed in earnest.
 "Line 1" (From Blvd.
-Shahid Ayatollah Haghani to City of Rey) and its extension to Behesht-e-Zahra Cemetery was made a priority.
+Shahid Ayatollah Haghani to City of Rey) and its extension to Behesht-e Zahra Cemetery was made a priority.
 "Line 2" (From Dardasht in Tehran Pars district to Sadeghiyeh Second Square) and an extending towards the City of Karaj and Mehrshahr district was also made a secondary priority.
 Studies were also made to establish the previously designed Lines 3 & 4.
 It was decided that an organisation by the name of the Metro Company should be established in order to handle the future development of the system.